 In the Priorat you can find local families who have tended their vines for generations as well as newcomers drawn […]Keep Reading

 Mas Alta is currently 35 ha in size with additional acreage contracted from local growers.
 At the core of the estate, as with most properties in the Priorat, are old-vine Garnacha and Carinyena that are up to 100 years old in age.
 They have also planted some new vineyards of Syrah, Cabernet Sauvignon, Garnatxa Negra and Carinyena as well as an increasing amount of indigenous white varieties, Garnatxa Blanca, Pedro Ximénez and Macabeu.
-When Diane and Bixente arrived, they began to transition the vineyard to organic farming and implemented many biodynamic practices.
+Over the last decade there has been a transition to organic farming and the introduction of many biodynamic practices.
 As they have adapted to the terroir in the region they have also begun to implement some changes to the winemaking at the property.
-Since its inception, Mas Alta has championed a lavish and expressive style of wine, but under Bixente and Diane there has been a slow evolution in the cellar.
+Since its inception, Mas Alta has championed a lavish and expressive style of wine, but there has been a slow evolution in the cellar.
 More whole clusters are used in the fermentations, indigenous yeasts are employed and a preference for aging in concrete, foudre and well-seasoned, and larger barrels is prized over new wood and small barriques.Close